Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Asylum

-This is the responsibility of the Home Office and the UK Visas and Immigration Department who decide who can legally reside in the UK.
+This is the responsibility of the Home Office and the UK Visas and Immigration Department, which decides who can legally reside in the UK.

 The Home Office is responsible for managing the dispersal, accommodation, and support needs of asylum seekers while a decision on their asylum claim is made.